We have a long history of building relationships to improve lives and communities. Take a look back and see where we've been.

-As a result of WWII, Detroit Community Union’s fundraising arm, Detroit Community Fund, becomes the War Chest.
+As a result of World War II, Detroit Community Union’s fundraising arm, Detroit Community Fund, becomes the War Chest.

-WWII ends, causing the War Chest to become the Community Chest of Metropolitan Detroit.
+World War II ends, and the War Chest becomes the Community Chest of Metropolitan Detroit.

 United Foundation is established as an independent organization to raise funds for human service organizations through the Torch Drive campaign.
 Detroit becomes the first major city to organize a United Way fundraising drive.
 To bring attention to this new workplace campaign effort, the organizers build a wooden structure in the median of Woodward near Jefferson with a torch at the top.